 The Queer Cal Pals program of the Gender Equity Resource Center is designed to connect incoming LGBTQ+ students with members of the larger UC Berkeley LGBTQ+ community through close partnerships and programming.
 With the use of a buddy program rather than a mentorship, we strive to cultivate a mutualistic relationship between the Buddy (current UCB student) and Pal (incoming UCB student), where both share experiences and learn from one another.
 Mainly, Queer Cal Pals will help new students link with LGBTQ+ community (spaces, resources, events), as well as provide personal and social support during their transition to life at Cal.

-Applications for Pals (incoming students) will be made available Summer 2019.
+Pal Applications (incoming students) will be available July 2020.

 Who is a Pal?